 It was the start of my baseball comeback.
 I got a tryout with a professional scout and killed it.
 After the tryout, he talked to my girlfriend and myself, making sure we understood I would be gone for up to 6 months at a time.
 That strain on the relationship could be tough.

 We understood.
 I left to play ball, chose to stay in the city I played in, and a year later we broke up.
 Not because of baseball, see point 3 above.
 Taking big risks can have massive impacts on everything in your life from relationships to money.
-Know what you’re risking before you risk.
+Know what you’re risking before you take the risk.

 If you believe the risk will be worth it or you have the support you need from your family, then go ahead and make the leap.

-6. This is Your One Shot
+6. Remember This Is Your One Shot Only

-Even if the above points don’t resonate with you or you don’t agree with them, you can’t argue this one.
 As far as we know officially, this is our one shot at life, so why not take some risks?

-The top thing people are saddened by on their deathbeds are regrets.
+The top thing people are saddened by on their deathbeds are these regrets.
 They wish they did more, asked that girl in the coffee shop out, spoke out when they should have, or did what they were passionate about.

 Don’t regret.
 Learn and experience.
 Live.
 Take the risks you believe in.
 Be yourself and make the world a better place.